 Coastal and Ocean Management, to Law of the Sea and Principled Ocean

-to get a sense of what to expect.
+Governance.
+To get a good sense of what to expect, check out

 of disciplines and backgrounds, and include academics, policy-makers

 in Canada, but many have extensive international experience, and some

 experts from other countries are brought in to enrich the perspectives

 and discussion.
 Details will be posted nearer the time but for now,

 to see the backgrounds of the lecturers for the most recent

 The course is very intensive, with a lot of